Ehrhart theory on periodic graphs: Introduction

-\begin{quest} Find an effective algorithm to determine the explicit formulae of the growth sequences. \end{quest} So far, various computational methods have been established for several special classes of periodic graphs.
-In \cite{CS97}, Conway and Sloane give growth sequences of the contact graphs of some lattices from the viewpoint of the Ehrhart theory.
+So far, various computational methods have been established for several special classes of periodic graphs.
+In \cite{CS97}, Conway and Sloane give growth sequences of the contact graphs of some lattices from the viewpoint of Ehrhart theory (cf.\ \cites{BHV99, ABHPS}).
 In \cite{GS19}, Goodman-Strauss and Sloane propose ``the coloring book approach" to obtain the growth sequence for some periodic tilings.
 In \cites{SM19, SM20a}, Shutov and Maleev obtained the growth sequences for tilings satisfying certain conditions that contain the 20 2-uniform tilings.
 However, as far as we know, no algorithm that can be applied to general periodic graphs has been proposed, even in dimension two.

+The difficulty of Question \ref{quest:algorithm} is due to the difficulty of determining $M$ that appears in the definition of ``quasi-polynomial type'' above.
+Indeed, if this $M$ can be determined and a quasi-period of $f_s$ is known, then the explicit formula of $(s_{\Gamma, x_0, i})_i$ can be determined by its first few terms.
+In this paper, in the context of Ehrhart theory, we focus on the category of graphs whose growth sequences are honest quasi-polynomials (i.e.\ quasi-polynomials on $i > 0$).
+We note in advance that for these graphs, the difficulty of Question \ref{quest:algorithm} is avoided.